MelSumner/MelSumner.github.io/_posts/2022-06-02-webversary.md

 ---
 layout: post
-title:  "The web is awesome, the web is horrible"
+title:  "The Web is Awesome, the Web is Horrible"
 slug: web-awesome-horrible
 ---